intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/TDX/DEVCATALOG.md

  ```bash
  bash /ppml/torchserve/start-torchserve.sh -c /ppml/tsconfigfp32cl -f "0" -b "1,2"
  ```

-As introduced in this performance tuning [guild](https://tutorials.pytorch.kr/intermediate/torchserve_with_ipex#efficient-cpu-usage-with-core-pinning-for-multi-worker-inference), we also pinned the cpu while booting up our frontend and backends.
+We pinned the CPU while booting up our frontend and backends.
 The `"-f 0"` indicates that the frontend will be pinned to core 0, while the `"-b 1,2"` indicates that the first backend will be pinned to core 1, and the second backend will be pinned to core 2.

 #### Step 4.
 Access the service using https requests

-After the service has booted up, we can access the service using https requests.
+After the service has been booted up, we can access the service using https requests.
 Here we show a simple benchmark result using the [wrk](https://github.com/wg/wrk) tool.
 The result with 5 threads and 10 connections are:

 ```text
 Running 5m test @ http://127.0.0.1:8085/predictions/NANO_FP32CL